10.15.16: Our (short) Story

 But sometimes life takes crazy turns, and things you'd never imagine experiencing happen.
 On July 5th 2005, I received a text from one of my friends asking for Pam's mom's phone number.
 She'd been in a terrible accident along with two other friends and had to be rushed to the hospital.
 After two days of being in critical condition at the intensive care unit, she passed away.

 This was a very difficult time period as I hadn't experienced death with someone so close to me other than my aunt.
 Not only did we see each other everyday at school, but we would hang out after school, talk on the phone almost every night, and hang out on the weekends.
 In other words, we were inseparable.
-At one point we had even said we were each other's soul mates.
+We would say we were soul mates because of how well we understood each other.
 Following Pam's passing JL and I became even closer than before.
 We hung out almost everyday for the rest of the summer and I began to have feelings towards him I hadn't felt before.
-I suddenly realized I liked him as more than a friend and I like to think Pam had a little something to do with it from above.
+I suddenly realized I liked him as more than a friend, and I like to think Pam did a little cupid work from heaven.

 A week into our senior year, August 23rd, he finally asked me to be his girlfriend.
 I distinctly remember that night.
 I had a friend who was staying with me at the time and her and I were chatting before bed when I get a call from him.
 He was outside and wanted me to come out for a quick talk.
 By this time I was in my pjs–make up and contacts off and ready to fall asleep, so you can imagine my horror when he asked me to come out in such condition.
 But he insisted and I finally agreed to meet him outside–wearing no contacts or glasses.
 Back then I still wasn't comfortable with wearing glasses (I know, don't judge).